 - VPN (Virtual Private Network) to access US sites normally blocked to outsiders.: (7 Euros)

-- Sim Card for phone: (2 Euros) ( we don’t have a plan.
+- Sim Card for a phone: (2 Euros) ( we don’t have a plan.
 We have a prepaid card.

 - Entertainment, site seeing: (50 Euros)

 How We Saved 10,000 Dollars on Pre-school in France!!!

 If you have a child between the ages of 3 and 6, you’ll be delectably surprised to learn that pre-school is Free in France.
 This came as a huge surprise to us.
 I fully expected to pay anywhere from 900 to 1,00 dollars a month for pre-school since this is how much preschool can cost in the US and some parts of Canada.
 We estimate that we saved a total of 10K / year in pre-school cost alone.
 But that’s not all.
 The best part is that Catherine loves her school and loves having playmates and friends.
 I volunteer as much as I can at her school and they do countless outings every year.
 The photo above is on a class trip to the Zoo in Aix-En-Provence.
 It was amazing and it’s a way for me to meet other parents and people.